allforthe64/Mogged/README.md

 **Tech Used:** Adobe XD, HTML, CSS, ReactJS
 <br>
 <p>I started by building out prototypes in Adobe XD.
-This project was very brand focus, so I made sure to make each page convey the image and brand
+This project was very brand focus, so I made sure to make each page convey the image and message
 of the company.
 I also kept my target audience at the forefront of my thoughts, making sure the pages had the boldness and over the top styling I was looking for.</p>
 <br>